Knowledge graphSettings

 Trade-offs

-Too strict consistency can impair the availability of discovery in case of network problems.
+Very strict consistency can reduce discovery availability during network problems.

-A centralized control plane is convenient, but it increases the blast radius in case of configuration errors.
+A centralized control plane is convenient, but it increases the blast radius of configuration mistakes.

-Caches speed up lookups, but can keep stale addresses during failover.
+Caches speed up address resolution, but may hold stale records during failover.

 Practical checklist

-• Service names and ownership are standardized at the platform level.
+• Service names and ownership rules are standardized at the platform level.

 References